Shawn Austin - "Tailgate to Heaven"

 Okay, I’m in.

 What do I know about country music made in Vancouver?
-The next line about the gravel road might as well be about Austin’s gravelly voice.
+The next line about the gravel road might as well be about Shawn’s gravelly voice.

 When I heard that electric guitar strum at about forty seconds before the chorus kicks in, I got a pretty strong hunch that the song would end exactly that way.
 Sure did!

-You can tell right away that Lane, the featured vocalist who takes the second verse, is American.
+You can tell right away that Chris, the featured vocalist who takes the second verse, is American.

-He sings lead on chorus two as well — instead of local boy Austin on chorus one.
+He sings lead on chorus two as well — instead of local boy Shawn on chorus one.
 I don’t recall hearing that effect too often.

-Austin comes back to sing a breakdown-chorus right after, and Lane is out.
-It’s the kind of tight arrangement that has driven Austin’s radio success to-date.
+Shawn comes back to sing a breakdown-chorus right after, and Chris is out.
+It’s the kind of tight arrangement that has driven Shawn's radio success to-date.

 Even though the closest I come to country is the Saskatchewan Suite, I often watch more Grady Smith than Adam Neely.
 When Brett Kissel went on Chiclets, I cheered.
 And I’m never shy about rooting for musicians from my backyard who succeed commercially.